 As Henry Roediger and Jeffrey Karpicke, psychologists at Washington University, have written in their 2006 research article in Psychological Science, “Testing has a powerful effect on long-term retention.”

 The testing effect is real.
 Dozens of studies show that you will recall 50% more of learned information by testing yourself than by using the same amount of time to study (for example, one research team found a score difference of 67% with testing vs. 45% with studying).

 The Difference between Learning, Studying, and Testing

 Psychologists and education experts define “studying” as reading or reviewing material that you have already learned, reinforcing your knowledge through repeatedly reminding yourself of the information you have to remember.
 Using mnemonics, flashcards, taking notes, and reading all count as studying.
-“Concept mapping” is a popular education tool in which students draw connections between the concepts and facts they are studying — the practice is supposed to lead to better learning by transforming the knowledge from passive to active learning, and to ensure that the student fully grasps the concepts.
+“Concept mapping” is a popular study tool in which students draw connections between the concepts and facts they are studying — the practice is supposed to lead to better learning by transforming the knowledge from passive to active learning, and to ensure the student fully grasps the concepts.

 “Testing” is also called “active recall” or “retrieval practice.”
 In the journal Science, a study by Jeffrey D. Karpicke and Janell R. Blunt explained the method the students used to test their recall as “recalling as much of the information as they could on a free recall test.”

 An article in the New York Times about their study graphed the results as follows: